-The building was acquired in November 2016 with the support of Scottish Government’s Regeneration Capital Grant Fund (RCGF).
-The building (built c.1920) has been developed to retain as many of the original features as possible, and is now undergoing an initial round of capital works to improve the thermal performance of the building and reduce its environmental impact.
+The building was built in the 1920s for ‘Civic Press LTD’ – a print works that specialised in publishing of posters and publications for unions and political movements.
+It was acquired in November 2016 with the support of Scottish Government’s Regeneration Capital Grant Fund (RCGF) and has been developed to retain as many of the original features as possible and to optimise energy performance in order to reduce its environmental impact.

 Civic House is situated just below the Forth & Clyde canal and just north of Glasgow City centre (5 mins walk).
 In the early 1900s it was one of the most densely populated areas in the developed world due to the cluster of industry around the canal.

-Following industrial decline and the construction of the M8 motorway in the 1960s the area was cut off from the city centre and quickly declined, causing deep-rooted social, economic and spatial issues.
+Following industrial decline and the construction of the M8 motorway in the 1960s, the area was cut off from the city centre and quickly declined, causing deep-rooted social, economic and spatial problems.
 Since 2006 there has been a growing momentum of change in the area driven by cultural, sports and social initiatives.

-We have broken up the design and development process of the building into phases that have been punctuated by various events and activities – a summer school, wedding, festival hub, talks and exhibitions.
-This activity has allowed us to test the space through occupation, which has informed our design decisions.
+We have split up the design and development process of the building into phases, punctuated by various events and activities – a summer school, wedding, festival hub, talks and exhibitions.
+This has allowed us to test the space through occupation, which has informed our design decisions.